isomerpages/cda-corp/_for-professionals/Antimicrobial Resistance/About AMRCO.md

 </div>
 <h3>Surveillance</h3>
 <p>Surveillance of AMR and antimicrobial utilisation is essential to understand
-the magnitude, distribution and impact of resistant organisms and antimicrobial use.
+the magnitude, distribution, and impact of resistant organisms and antimicrobial use.
 Regular monitoring of resistance trends, associations between usage and resistance, and outcomes of policies and initiatives to combat AMR will help enable a timely and appropriate response to AMR.</p>